-Mother’s Day is just around the corner! — Sunday May 13th
+Valentine’s Day is just around the corner! — Saturday Feb 14th

-Few things are more enticing than chocolate—especially as a gift for your wife on Mother’s Day.
+Few things are more enticing than chocolate—especially as a gift for Valentine’s Day.
 But the sweetness fades and the residual calories often remain.
 Give your sweetheart something different this year.
 What’s better than chocolate you ask?
 How about something from the heart.

 If we are honest with ourselves we can probably all think of something that we know our spouse would love to receive.
-We may need to sit and ponder for a moment, but I imagine there’s something you know you can do to strengthen the emotional connection with your spouse.
+We may need to think about it for a moment, but I imagine there’s something you know you can do to strengthen the emotional connection with your spouse to potentially make the emotional need for chocolate less compelling.
 These from-the-heart gifts may require you to stretch a bit, but that’s what real love is all about.

 To give a gift from the heart—one that’s better than chocolate—requires thinking outside of the box.
-This is no one-size-fits-all Mother’s Day gift.
+This is no one-size-fits-all Valentine’s Day gift.
 What can you do to be your spouse’s chocolate substitute?
-Maybe your gift would be:
+A few ideas might be:

 - Holding her hand more often

 - Tackling the garage that she’s been longing for you to de-clutter

 - Helping her do things that allow her to have more time and energy for intimate time together

 - Writing a heart-felt letter of adoration and appreciation

 - Kissing her each time you/she get home from work